-Our experiments thus far showed that S cell responses adapt to background light intensity.
-However, they did not show whether adaptation occurs in the sensory periphery, in the central nervous system, or in both.
-In addition, if adaptation occurs in the nervous system, it could be a local phenomenon (limited to the segment or segments targeted by the light), or it could be a global phenomenon (in which illumination of one or several segments would trigger adaptation throughout the animal).
+adaptation occurs in the sensory periphery, in the central nervous system or in both.
+In addition, if adaptation occurs in the nervous system, it could be a local phenomenon (limited to the segment or segments targeted by the light) or a global phenomenon (in which illumination of one or several segments would trigger adaptation throughout the animal).

-To investigate these scenarios, we differentially adapted the anterior and posterior half of the ventral side of the body wall to two distinct green background light levels and tested the response to posterior green stimulation (n = 5).
-As before, for each animal we established response curves as a function of log intensity (Figure 6A) and calculated the light intensity that elicited 50% of the plateau response ( $I{50}$ ; Figure 6B).
-As expected, the $I{50}$ for posterior stimulation strongly depended on the background light level on the posterior body wall (blue vs. black points, or red vs. green points; ANOVA, $F{1;20} = 55$ , $p < 10^{-6}$ ).
-In contrast, the background light level on the anterior body wall had no effect (green vs. black points, or red vs. blue points).
+To investigate these scenarios, we differentially adapted the anterior and posterior half of the ventral side of the body wall to two distinct green background light levels and tested the response to posterior green stimulation (n=5).
+As before, for each animal we established response curves as a function of log intensity (Fig. 6A) and calculated the light intensity that elicited 50% of the plateau response (I{50} ; Fig. 6B).
+As expected, the I{50} for posterior stimulation strongly depended on the background light level on the posterior body wall (blue versus black symbols, or red versus green symbols; ANOVA, $F{1,20}$ =55, P<10-6).
+In contrast, the background light level on the anterior body wall had no effect on the response to posterior stimulation (green versus black points, or red versus blue points).
 Thus, adaptation appears to be a local phenomenon.

-S cell responses integrate spatial information
+S-cell responses integrate spatial information